Add, Subtract, and Simplify Polynomials

 Add and Subtract Polynomials

-You add polynomials by grouping like terms
+You add and subtract polynomials by grouping like terms and then adding or subtracting their coefficients.

 Example 5